E

 English Setter running on grass.

-English Setters should be fed high-quality food rich in chondroitin, glucosamine, and DHA to prevent joint issues such as hip dysplasia
+English Setters should be fed high-quality food rich in chondroitin, glucosamine, and DHA to prevent joint issues such as hip dysplasia.

-When taking care of an English Setter, it is important to consider the breed’s temperament, nutrition needs, training and exercise needs, and other characteristics.
+When taking care of an English Setter, it is important to consider the breed’s temperament, nutritional needs, training and exercise needs, and other characteristics.
 This will help ensure you provide your dog with the care they need to be happy and healthy.

 The Best Dog Food for English Setters